2020PB/police-brutality/reports/South Carolina.md

 ### APC collides with bystander car | May 31st

-News footage shows a civilian car after a collision with a police APC.
+News footage shows a civilian car after a collision with a police APC at Vanderhorst and Coming Streets.
 The driver states that she was hit while driving through a green light by an APC without sirens.

 tags: bystander, drive, property-destruction, vehicle

 id: sc-charleston-2

-geolocation:
+geolocation: 32.7864776,-79.9403569

 **Links**